knstntn-bv/product-notebook/docs/hypotheses-page.md

 - Supports links and evidence
 - Clear separation between hypothesis and validation

-### Read-Only Mode

-- In read-only mode:
-  - "Add Hypothesis" button is hidden
-  - Table rows are not clickable (no hover effect)
-  - Action buttons (Create Feature) are hidden
-  - Content is view-only
-  - Editing dialog cannot be opened

 ## Use Cases

 1. **Discovery**: Document insights and observations